 3. Peppermint Latte

-All you have to do to finish it off is add some whipped cream if you want and it’s ready to enjoy.
+To finish it off, add some whipped cream if you want, and it’s ready to enjoy.

 4. Pumpkin Spice Coffee